-The National Weather Service in Lubbock has issued a Fire Weather Watch from 12:00 PM CST to 8:00 PM CST Sunday for Bailey, Castro, Cochran, Hale, Hockley, Lamb, Lubbock, Lynn, Parmer, Swisher, Terry and Yoakum County.
+The National Weather Service in Lubbock has issued a Fire Weather Watch from 1:00 PM to 9:00 PM CDT Friday for Cochran, Crosby, Garza, Hockley, Lubbock, Lynn, Terry and Yoakum County.
 Critical fire weather conditions are forecast.

-Moderate to severe drought conditions continue to be reported across the South Plains and the Rolling Plains, according to the latest update of the U.S. Drought Monitor.
+Moderate to extreme drought conditions continue to be reported across the South Plains and the Rolling Plains, according to the latest update of the U.S. Drought Monitor.

 Your KLBK First Warning Forecast:

 Today: A mixture of sun and clouds, breezy and warm.
 Slight chance for a thunderstorm late in the afternoon across the Rolling Plains.
 Highs ranging from the middle 70s to the middle 80s.
 West-southwest wind 15-25 mph.